Short Story Beginnings: The Tale and The Sketch

-There is another story I’ve been working on for ten years, and I decided it’s one I would complete in 2020.
+There is another story I’ve been working on since 1992, and I decided it’s one I would complete in 2020.
 It was perhaps too ambitious for me years ago.
-So here goes: it’s a modern take on Dickens’ A Christmas Carol, except the character of Ebenezar Scrooge, with all his scorn for generosity and Christmas, is replaced with the character Judge Thomas Dolittle, a powerful black judge who scorns black people and their struggle.
-As with Scrooge, Judge Thomas is visited by his old partner (Marshall), who tells him he will be visited by three spirits, Injustice Past, Injustice Present and Injustice Future.
+So here goes: it’s a modern take on Dickens’ A Christmas Carol, except the character of Ebenezar Scrooge, with all his scorn for the spirit of charity and generosity, is replaced with the character Judge Thomas Dolittle, a powerful black judge who scorns black people, their struggle and the spirit of Justice.
+As with Scrooge, Judge Thomas is visited by his old partner (Marshall), who tells him he will be visited by three spirits, Injustice Past, Injustice Present and Injustice Yet-to-Come.
 In keeping with Dickens’ titular music theme, I’ve called it An Old Negro Spiritual.
-It’s a work-in-progress and will be completed in 2020.
+It was a work-in-progress that I completed in November 2020.

 I completed a fourth short story collection, Sanity Slipping, a few years ago, but I haven’t gotten around to publishing it.
 This collection involves my descent and my own struggle with perception and sanity within this reality.

 Read a story from Sanity Slipping here – Screens

 *Krutch, Edgar Allan Poe: A Study in Genius (1926)